 The WCO and Tracy Silverman will perform live at Breese Stevens Field, which will be simulcasted over the internet and to a drive-in format at the Mallards Duck Pond.
 Additionally, we are proud to partner with 89.9 WORT to air this upcoming live performance over the radio.
+For more details and our complete health and safety plan, click here.

 Our finale of the summer features Tracy Silverman, electric violin.
 Tracy is the music director for the popular recording artist and pianist Jim Brickman.
 Tracy now lives in Nashville but grew up in Beloit.
 He left Wisconsin for Juilliard and was a member of the Turtle Island String Quartet before branching out on his own with the construction of his custom made electric 6-string violin.